DNA sequencing: Large-scale sequencing and de novo sequencing

 Genomic DNA is fragmented into random pieces and cloned as a bacterial library.
 DNA from individual bacterial clones is sequenced and the sequence is assembled by using overlapping DNA regions.

 Large-scale sequencing often aims at sequencing very long DNA pieces, such as whole chromosomes, although large-scale sequencing can also be used to generate very large numbers of short sequences, such as found in phage display.
 For longer targets such as chromosomes, common approaches consist of cutting (with restriction enzymes) or shearing (with mechanical forces) large DNA fragments into shorter DNA fragments.
 The fragmented DNA may then be cloned into a DNA vector and amplified in a bacterial host such as Escherichia coli.
 Short DNA fragments purified from individual bacterial colonies are individually sequenced and assembled electronically into one long, contiguous sequence.
 Studies have shown that adding a size selection step to collect DNA fragments of uniform size can improve sequencing efficiency and accuracy of the genome assembly.
 In these studies, automated sizing has proven to be more reproducible and precise than manual gel sizing.

 The term "de novo sequencing" specifically refers to methods used to determine the sequence of DNA with no previously known sequence.
 De novo translates from Latin as "from the beginning".
 Gaps in the assembled sequence may be filled by primer walking.
 The different strategies have different tradeoffs in speed and accuracy; shotgun methods are often used for sequencing large genomes, but its assembly is complex and difficult, particularly with sequence repeats often causing gaps in genome assembly.

 Most sequencing approaches use an in vitro cloning step to amplify individual DNA molecules, because their molecular detection methods are not sensitive enough for single molecule sequencing.
 Emulsion PCR isolates individual DNA molecules along with primer-coated beads in aqueous droplets within an oil phase.
 A polymerase chain reaction (PCR) then coats each bead with clonal copies of the DNA molecule followed by immobilization for later sequencing.
 Emulsion PCR is used in the methods developed by Marguilis et al. (commercialized by 454 Life Sciences), Shendure and Porreca et al. (also known as "polony sequencing") and SOLiD sequencing, (developed by Agencourt, later Applied Biosystems, now Life Technologies).
 Emulsion PCR is also used in the GemCode and Chromium platforms developed by 10x Genomics.

 Shotgun sequencing

 Shotgun sequencing is a sequencing method designed for analysis of DNA sequences longer than 1000 base pairs, up to and including entire chromosomes.
 This method requires the target DNA to be broken into random fragments.
 After sequencing individual fragments using the chain termination method, the sequences can be reassembled on the basis of their overlapping regions.
+This method was heavily used in the Human Genome Project.